-DC Comic vs. Marvel Comics!
+DC Comics vs. Marvel Comics!
 The History of American Superhero Comic Books

 There's no bigger and more influential comic book companies than the big two - DC Comics and Marvel Comics.
 Both comic book companies have revolutionized the comic industry with iconic and amazing superheroes and have stood the test of time.